-There have been understandable delays in the joint FPM/RCoA publication of Surgery and Opioids: Best Practice Guidelines but this is now published6.
+There have been understandable delays in the joint FPM/RCoA publication of Surgery and Opioids: Best Practice Guidelines but this is now published.
 A publication on specific opioids optimisation advice for members is also near completion.
 A key priority also has been to complete the update of our Core Standards for Pain Management Services in the UK (CPMS UK) 2nd edition document on which much of our wider work relies.
-This recently went out for open consultation and we thank those of you who have provided comments.
+This recently went out for open consultation and we thank those of 2. https://fpm.ac.uk/second-survey-re-openingyou who have provided comments.